Day One: Launch

 What to Expect

 Today the site launches, and with it, a new voice is projected into the electronic haze of data.
 The site will be dedicated to providing information on various topics related to IT Security in a positive and light-hearted way, as seen through the eyes of a security professional with over a decade in the field.
-The thoughts and opinions expressed are the author’s and should not be considered official, or used for any purpose other than entertainment and enlightenment.
+The thoughts and opinions expressed are mine alone and should not be considered official, or used for any purpose other than entertainment and enlightenment.
 Expect to find how-tos, tips, guidance, resources and other errata related to IT Security.
 The subject matter can be heavy, so it will be interspersed with the occasional off-topic post, and of course.. there will be tea.

 On IT Security

-When I use the term IT Security, I use it as an all encompassing phrase that includes the realms of Information Security (InfoSec) and Cyber Security (CyberSec), as well as the related fields of Operational Security (OpSec), Application Security (AppSec), Development Security Operations (DevSecOps or DevSec), Network Security (NetSec), Penetration Testing (Pen-test), Cryptography, Digital Forensics, Incident Response (IR), and finally Governance Risk and Compliance (GRC), and to a less extent Audit.
+When I use the term IT Security, I use it as an all encompassing phrase that includes the realms of Information Security (InfoSec) and Cyber Security (CyberSec), as well as the related fields of Operational Security (OpSec), Application Security (AppSec), Development Security Operations (DevSecOps or DevSec), Network Security (NetSec), Penetration Testing (Pen-test), Cryptography, Digital Forensics, Incident Response (IR), Governance Risk and Compliance (GRC), and to a less extent Audit.
 Phew!

 It should now be obvious why I choose the phrase IT Security.